-This major is designed to provide a flexible, transfer-friendly approach to specifically serve the needs of students who have earned Associate of Applied Science or Associate of Science degrees.
-A previously earned A.A.S. or A.S. degree will transfer as a block and students will complete a capstone-type program in business administration.
+This major is designed to provide a flexible, transfer-friendly approach to specifically serve the needs of students who have earned Associate of Arts, Associate of Applied Science or Associate of Science degrees.
+A previously earned A.A., A.A.S. or A.S. degree will transfer as a block and students will complete a capstone-type program in business administration.
 Program requirements include 36 hours of general education, 24 hours of major core requirements, and 16 hours of supporting course work.
 A total of no less than 120 semester hours is required for graduation.

-Pre-requisite to program entrance: successful completion of A.A.S. or A.S. program from accredited institution.
+Pre-requisite to program entrance: successful completion of A.A., A.A.S. or A.S. program from accredited institution.

-Business Administration majors complete 36 hours of general education, including COMM 110, ENGL 110, ENGL 120, and MATH 103, which are pre-requisite courses to this major and approved electives to total no less than 120 semester hours.
+Business Administration majors must complete the following general education courses: COMM 110, ENGL 110, ENGL 120, and MATH 103, which are pre-requisite courses to this major and approved electives to total no less than 120 semester hours.
 At least 36 semester hours must be in the upper course (300-400) level.